Mohenjo Daro (ca. 2000 BC)

 The collapse of the Guptan Empire about 500 AD did not prevent continuing scientific research in India.
 Nalanda University was still welcoming scholars from all over Central Asia and China throughout the early Middle Ages.
 Not long after the collapse, the great astronomer Arya Bhata wrote a book.
 In 628 AD, the Indian mathematician Brahmagupta wrote a book explaining the mathematics of zero.
 And in the 700s AD, the Indian doctor Madhav invented innoculation, to prevent people from catching smallpox.

 But the great universities in India were run by Buddhists, and by the 600s AD fewer and fewer people in India were Buddhists.
+By the time the Chinese emperor T'ai Tsu sent 150 Chinese monks to India to learn about Buddhism about 1000 AD, Indian universities were going downhill.
 There were still engineering inventions: Indian advances in iron-working in the 1000s and 1100s AD led Indian architects to be the first to use iron beams to replace wooden beams for building big temples.
-About the same time, the Indian textile industry invented the churka, a wooden machine that used new kinds of gears to get the seeds out of cotton more efficiently.
-But in the 1200s AD, the great university at Nalanda finally closed its doors, and scholars moved to newer Islamic universities, especially further northwest in Baghdad.
+About the same time, the Indian textile industry invented the churka, a wooden machine that used new kinds of gears to get the seeds out of cotton more efficiently, and possibly the spinning wheel.
+But in the 1200s AD, the great university at Nalanda finally closed its doors, and scholars moved to newer Islamic universities further northwest in Baghdad, and Buddhist universities northeast in Song Dynasty China.